jon077/Napolean/README.md

 Three days later, Old Major dies.

 The world is focused around the animals revolt and throwing out of the Jones.
 Mr. Jones is drunken and irresponsible.
-He is the boss Napolean defeats at the end of the level.
+He is the boss Napoleon defeats at the end of the level.

-During the revolt, Napolean protects and in turn Boxer drives Napolean into the barn.
+During the revolt, Napoleon protects and in turn Boxer drives Napoleon into the barn.
-The final battle scene between Napolean and Mr. Jones takes place in the barn.
+The final battle scene between Napoleon and Mr. Jones takes place in the barn.

 Upon winning the battle, the humans run off to another farmer and seek safety from the angry animals.  #pitchforksandtorches